 Make an appointment

-Meet with a career counselor to discuss all the information you've gathered and answer any remaining questions, so you can make a choice.
+Meet with a career advisor to discuss all the information you've gathered and answer any remaining questions, so you can make a choice.

 Questions you might ask during your appointment include: